sammcj/mcp-package-version/README.md

      - `check_gradle_versions` for build.gradle
      - `check_go_versions` for go.mod
    - Use `check_package_versions` for quick bulk checks across npm and PyPI
+   - Use AWS Bedrock tools for AI model information:
+     - `check_bedrock_models` to search, list, or get specific model information
+     - `get_latest_bedrock_model` to get the latest Claude Sonnet model (best for coding tasks)

 1. **Always Check Versions Before Writing**
    - Before writing a package.json or requirements.txt file, use the appropriate tool to check latest versions